 While contingency management is effective, intensive psychotherapy sessions are often necessary to help a person overcome the root causes of addiction.
-This integrated approach typically includes additional behavioral therapies, such as cognitive-behavioral therapy and dialectical behavior therapy.
+This integrated approach typically includes additional behavioral therapies, such as cognitive-behavioral therapy.

 - American Psychological Association — Accentuate the Positive: Vouchers Help Drug Abusers Stay in Treatment